The Impostors (Thunderbirds): Plot

-At the Aeronautical Research Station, a member of International Rescue saves a man from a collapsed well.
-The pair depart in an aircraft marked as Thunderbird 2.
-Unknown to onlookers, the men are impostors and the rescue was a front for breaking into the facility and stealing the plans of the AL4, an experimental strategic fighter.
-Determined to bring International Rescue to justice, General Lambert instigates a worldwide manhunt for the organisation.
-Before long, military forces are scouring the globe by land, sea and air.
+At the Aeronautical Research Station, a fake International Rescue team rescues a man from an underground well, departing in an aircraft disguised as an ersatz Thunderbird craft, with the top-secret plans of the AL4, an experimental strategic fighter.
+Convinced that all of International Rescue's operations have been an elaborate scheme, General Lambert launches a worldwide search to track down International Rescue and bring them to justice; military forces scour the globe by land, sea and air.

-On Tracy Island, Jeff (voiced by Peter Dyneley) declares International Rescue grounded until its name is cleared.
-To track down the impostors, he has agent Lady Penelope (Sylvia Anderson) interview witnesses to the staged rescue.
-Meanwhile, the organisation's other field operatives are ordered to report any unusual activity.
-One of them, "hillbilly" Jeremiah Tuttle, discovers aircraft tyre tracks near an abandoned mine.
-Returning to the cabin where he lives with his elderly mother, he uses a concealed videophone to inform Tracy Island.
-Jeff does not think the tracks suspicious, reasoning that they could have been left by a commercial aircraft making a forced landing.
+On Tracy Island, Jeff declares International Rescue grounded until its name is cleared.
+To find the impostors, he contacts their many agents around the world to help them.
+Agent Lady Penelope and her chauffeur Parker fly to America to interview witnesses to the staged rescue.
+In the southern states, hillbilly International Rescue agent Jeremiah Tuttle finds aircraft tracks in the woods leading to an old mine.
+Returning to the cabin where he lives with his elderly mother, he uses a concealed videophone to report his findings to Tracy Island.
+Without any further evidence, Jeff decides to take no action.
 In fact, it was the aircraft flown by the impostors, Jenkins and Carela, who are using the mine as a hideout while preparing to sell the AL4 plans.

-Posing as a journalist, Penelope learns that the aircraft was an EJ2 flying south-south-west.
-She alerts the Tracys, who calculate that the impostors must have landed near the Tuttles.
-Remembering the tyre tracks, Jeff orders Penelope and her chauffeur Parker (David Graham) to rendezvous with their fellow agents and apprehend the impostors.
+Lady Penelope receives vital information from Eddie Kerr, the World Television reporter who covered the fake rescue at the well, that the aircraft was an EJ2 flying south-south-west.
+This enables Jeff to pinpoint the impostors in the area covered by the Tuttles.
+Remembering Jeremiah's report of aircraft tracks, Jeff sends Penelope to rendezvous with their fellow agents and apprehend the impostors.